stevenjlho/leetcode/solutions/111. Minimum Depth of Binary Tree/README.md

 ## Approach

-1. Define the `getDepth` function to calculate the minimum the depth of binary tree.
-   - **Base Case**: If the subtree is empty, return depth as 0.
+1. If the current `root` node is null (indicating a leaf node has been surpassed), return a depth of 0.
-   - For every node, recursively calculate the depth of its left and right subtrees.
+2. Calculate the minimum depth of the left and right subtrees recursively.
-   - If the left subtree is absent but the right subtree exists, return the depth of the right subtree + 1.
+3. If the left subtree is absent but the right subtree exists, return the depth of the right subtree + 1.
-   - If the right subtree is absent but the left subtree exists, return the depth of the left subtree + 1.
+4. If the right subtree is absent but the left subtree exists, return the depth of the left subtree + 1.
-   - If both subtrees exist, return the smaller depth of the two subtrees + 1.
+5. If both subtrees are present, the minimum depth is the lesser of the two depths plus one for the current node.
-2. Return the calculated depth using the `getDepth` function.

 ## Complexity